 - Distress Tolerance: How to tolerate pain in difficult situations, not change it

 - Interpersonal Effectiveness: how to ask for what you want and say no while maintaining self-respect and relationships with others

 - Emotion Regulation: how to change emotions that you want to change

-Each one of these Modules is 4-6 weeks long and there are “Transition Groups” in between each module which are used to welcome new participants, or graduate members who are leaving. the maximum number of participants in each group is 8.
-The fee for each group is $60.00 per group and members are financially responsible for paying for group for each module regardless of attendance.
+Each one of these Modules is 6 weeks long which includes a “Transition Group” in between each module which are used to welcome new participants, or graduate members who are leaving.
+The maximum number of participants in each group is 8-9.
+The fee for each group is $65.00 per group if the client or family is receiving individual therapy or other services within TBC for CBT and $70.00 per group if the client has an outside provider and is doing “Group-Only“ at TBC for CBT.
+(Link to find out more information about “Group-Only”).
+Members are financially responsible for paying for group for each module regardless of attendance.
 See the calendar on the website for current dates and times of the group.